 Dom was asked to open for Ratatat on his first North-American tour.
-At the 2010 Boston Music Awards Dom (as a band) led in nominations including Artist of the Year, Song of the Year, Album of the Year and Best New Artist, taking home Song of The Year for, "Living in America".
+At the 2010 Boston Music Awards, Dom led in nominations including Artist of the Year, Song of the Year, Album of the Year and Best New Artist, taking home Song of The Year for "Living in America".
 The Rapper Gucci Mane later remixed the track.
-The Sun Bronzed Greek Gods EP also made many Best of 2010 Lists, including Pitchfork Media's Staff Picks: Best Albums of 2010 and Spin's 20 Best Songs of Summer.
+The Sun Bronzed Greek Gods EP also made many best of 2010 lists, including Pitchfork Media's Staff Picks: Best Albums of 2010 and Spin's 20 Best Songs of Summer.

 In August 2011, Dom released his Family of Love EP.
 Co-produced by Nicolas Vernhes (Animal Collective, Björk), the EP was featured in Rolling Stone for making the Top 10 College Radio chart September 2011.
 Dom was again nominated at the Boston Music Awards 2011 for Song of The Year.
 After playing Lollapalooza 2011, Dom was asked by festival founder Perry Farrell to open for Jane's Addiction.